Steelers support ex-Raven, put aside rivalry

 — Pittsburgh Steelers (@steelers) May 3, 2017

-The Cleveland Browns, Philadelphia Eagles, Minnesota Vikings and Houston Texans also have issued tweets supporting the Ravens and Heap, who spent 10 of his 12 NFL seasons with Baltimore.
+In addition to the Steelers, dozens of teams and several players tweeted support to the Ravens and Heap, who spent 10 of his 12 NFL seasons with Baltimore.

+On #HugsFromHollyDay, Coach McDermott shared hugs and kindness at One Bills Drive.

 The hugsfromholly.com site encourages people to wear pink in Holly's honor, share hugs and spread love through random acts of heartfelt kindness in the community, and spread joy through the #hugsfromhollyday hashtag alongside happy family photos.